top of page

 Guidance on how to create VBA code for yourself

-I've spent 20+ years learning VBA.
+I've spent more than 25 years learning VBA.
 You can give yourself a head-start with the following links.
 If you're really new to VBA, start with my What is VBA blog post.

 Topics in my blog